anthofoxo/hyperengine/README.md

 # HyperEngine
-HyperEngine is an early-sage interactive application and rendering engine for Windows and Linux.
+HyperEngine is an early-stage interactive application and rendering engine for Windows and Linux.

 ## Getting Started
 Visual Studio 2019 or 2022 is recommended.

 <ins>**1.
 Downloading the repo:**</ins>

-Start by cloning the repo with `git clone --recurse-submodules https://github.com/anthofoxo/hyperengine`.
+Start by cloning the repo. `git clone --recurse-submodules https://github.com/anthofoxo/hyperengine`.

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 <ins>**2.
-Configuring the dependencies: (Linux only)**</ins>
+Configuring wayland dependencies: (Linux only)**</ins>

-HyperEngine supports wayland which required generating headers.
+HyperEngine supports wayland via GLFW which requires generating headers.
 Run `./scripts/xdg.sh` to generate the `xdg` headers.

 <ins>**3.
 Building:**</ins>